 Alison achieved both her Bachelors of Science and Masters of Physical Therapy from the University of British Columbia.
 She has experience working with a wide variety of clients including pre-and post-natal women, neurological disorders, sports injuries and motor vehicle accidents.
 Prior to pursuing her physical therapy degree, Alison worked extensively on falls prevention research and how physical activity can reduce the risk of Alzheimer's disease.
 Her approach to treatment involves working one on one with clients educating them about the root cause of their injury so as to prevent re-occurrences in the future.

-Alison is certified in acupuncture, vestibular rehabilitation, and has completed post-graduate training in manual therapy, taping and soft tissue techniques.
+Alison is certified in Gunn IMS, acupuncture, vestibular rehabilitation, and has completed post-graduate training in manual therapy, taping and soft tissue techniques.
 She is currently working on pursing her certification in Gunn IMS.